marcopennekamp/lore/specification/expressions.md

 ### Strings

 Lore supports UTF-8 **strings**.
 Their type is `String`.
-We will implement strings using the standard Javascript string type.
+Strings are implemented using the standard Javascript string type.
 Javascript's string functions will *not* be available by default; instead, Lore will define its own functions.

 Conceptually, a string is *not* a list of characters. **A string is just a string.** If you access a single character at a specific index either with iteration or the `character` function, you will get another string.
 We believe this is a more unified framework than adding a type just for characters.